MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/AddCommentForm/AddCommentFormDeprecated/README.md

-# DeprecatedAddCommentForm
+# AddCommentFormDeprecated

 ## Overview
-The **`DeprecatedAddCommentForm`**  component provides a deprecated interface for adding comments to articles.
+The **`AddCommentFormDeprecated`**  component provides a deprecated interface for adding comments to articles.
 This component is used when the feature flag `isAppRedesigned` is `false`, ensuring users can continue to add comments using the familiar, older UI elements.
 This approach helps maintain a consistent user experience during the transition to a new design system.